Kanna Gummies: What Makes Them So Hard to Manufacture

 • Weeping/sweating over time

-• Haze or ring formation that makes the gummy look unstable
+• Haze or ring formation making the gummy look unstable

-A practical manufacturing approach is to test flavor compatibility early-at realistic processing temperatures-then confirm with accelerated stability.
-It’s far easier to adjust the system before the product is locked than to chase sensory fixes after you’ve built a process around the wrong assumptions.
+A practical approach: test flavor compatibility early at real processing temperatures, then confirm with accelerated stability.
+It's easier to adjust before the product is locked than to chase fixes afterward.

 Water Activity: The Shelf-Life Variable People Forget

-Many gummy problems aren’t dramatic failures.
-They’re slow declines: clumping in the bottle, surface changes, texture hardening or softening, and microbial results that trend the wrong way over time.
-A major driver behind all of that is water activity (aW).
+Many gummy problems aren't dramatic failures.
+They're slow declines: clumping, surface changes, texture hardening or softening, and microbial trends that go wrong over time.
+A big driver is water activity (aW).

 aW can shift due to: